GuillaumeGomez/sysinfo/README.md

 By default, `sysinfo` uses multiple threads.
 However, this can increase the memory usage on some platforms (macOS for example).
 The behavior can be disabled by setting `default-features = false` in `Cargo.toml` (which disables the `multithread` cargo feature).

-Sysinfo supports parallel retrieval of system processes with the `multithread` cargo feature, which is enabled by default.

 ## C interface

 It's possible to use this crate directly from C. Take a look at the `Makefile` and at the `examples/src/simple.c` file.